Boundary Definitions

 If you are in the process of buying your home with a mortgage then you will probably never have seen your title deeds as they will be held by your mortgage lender as security against the mortgage loan.
 Your mortgage lender will be happy to supply you with a copy of the title deeds but will charge you a fee.

-BOUNDARY DEFINITION: Once you have the earliest Deed of Conveyance relating to the land on which your house stands then you need to locate the Parcels Clause.
+BOUNDARY IDENTIFICATION: Once you have the earliest Deed of Conveyance relating to the land on which your house stands then you need to locate the Parcels Clause.
 This usually follows a more or less standard form of words such as: "now this deed hereby conveys ALL THAT piece or parcel of land in the parish of ... having a frontage to the ...
-Road of Fifty feet or thereabouts and a depth of One hundred and thirty feet or thereabouts as the same is for the purposes of identification only edged in red on the plan attached hereto".
+Road of ... feet or thereabouts and a depth of ... feet or thereabouts as the same is for the purposes of identification only edged in red on the plan attached hereto".

 You must take great care in interpreting this information.
 The use of the words "or thereabouts" and the fact that the plan is "for identification purposes only" warn you that the measurements are not precise.
 Further, there is no identification of the features that may have marked the boundaries that were present at the date of that conveyance.
 Even if the parcel of land is "more particularly delineated on the plan" you must consider how to interpret the lines on the plan and how to relate these to the features now present on the ground.